 If you’ve assembled a real Ace squad of game design friends, there’s a way for you to team up with them and earn some serious real-world loot.
 Microsoft offers an annual competition, called the ImagineCup, where teams of up to four eligible students compete in one of three different categories for serious prizes.

 This is money that can be used for anything (like furthering your education!).
 The primary eligibility requirement is that you’re at least 16 years old.
 For the competition, you’ll be using Windows design software to program your games.
 Games could be desktop, mobile, or browser-based.
-You need to sign up by January in order to compete in that year’s games.
+You need to sign up by January to compete in that year’s games.

 They get underway that same month.
 You can head over there to check out the current competitors right now, as they’ve only just wrapped up the semi-final stage of the competition.
 The 2016 World Champion has yet to be crowned.